Develop for XenServer

 Using the XenServer PowerShell module

-This article describes how to use the XenServer PowerShell module to manage XenServer resource pools.
-The article includes an overview of the module cmdlets and their structure, followed by a number of walk-throughs on how to perform certain specialized tasks.
+This article describes how to use the XenServer PowerShell module to manage XenServer resource pools, starting with an overview of the module cmdlets and their structure.

 Getting Started